adrianghub/fitness-engine/functions/src/handlers/README.md

 The opponent generation handler is responsible for:
 - Creating opponents with appropriate difficulty based on user level
 - Managing the leaderboard rankings
-- Updating opponent scores based on training frequency
+- Updating opponent scores daily based on the user's level
-- Determining when opponents should be regenerated

 ### User Promotion